YOU DO NOT NEED MORE BINS!

 Minimize your personal belongings first and your shared family belongings second.
 It would be unfair to ask your child/teenager to thoroughly adopt the lifestyle until you have done it personally.
 Also remember, you will learn valuable lessons when you remove your personal clutter – valuable lessons that will put you in a better place to help your son or daughter navigate their journey.

 The first place I headed was to my own closet.
 Prior to Christmas, I had purged a ton of old stuff that I hadn’t worn in years.
 What remained was an embarrassing amount of clothes in really great condition.
 Some were dressier than I regularly wear.
-Some tops were just a couple of inches shorter than I liked and I never felt great wearing them.
-Some were adorable but a little itchy.
-So, sometimes I just struggled through wearing it out of guilt or lack of ability to find what I really wanted to wear that day.
+Other tops were just a couple of inches shorter than I liked and I never felt great wearing them.
+And a handful were adorable, but a little itchy.
+So, I would just struggled through wearing those items out of guilt or lack of ability to find what I really wanted to wear that day.

-There seems to be a lot of talk about capsule wardrobes.
-A capsule wardrobe is where you select a limited number of clothing articles that can all be worn to match each other.
-You can change it up a little with a different scarf, jacket or cardigan.
-A lot of people have great success with that.
+I considered implement a capsule wardrobe.
+You do this by selecting a very limited number of clothing articles that can all be worn to match each other.
+You can change it up the look of the outfit with a scarf, jacket or cardigan.
+A lot of people have great success with this.

-Another concept I came across is the 333 project.
-Where you only allow yourself to wear 33 items or less for 3 months.
-A lot of people seem to love this as well.
-These ideas did not seem very sustainable for me.
+This capsule wardrobe concept did not seem very sustainable to me.
 Knowing myself, I would spend too much time trying to figure out exactly what pieces I needed in my “capsule.”
-I was afraid I would just give up or even worse, convince myself I needed to head out shopping for a few articles of clothing that would really complete the capsule I was creating.
+I was afraid I would just give up or convince myself I needed to head out shopping for a few articles of clothing that would really complete the capsule I was creating.
 As for right now, that’s not for me.

-Transparency is important to me.
-Here are a few before and after shots.
+Here are a few before and after photos.
 You can see my husband even jumped on board after seeing all I had accomplished.
 I didn’t even have to sneak his hoodie t-shirt (that’s right, I said hoodie T-SHIRT) out to the trash in the middle of the night and claim ignorance as to its whereabouts.

 This next step is the best part!
 Find ways to be generous.
 There are lots of ways you can purge items and make a few bucks.
-This cash can go a long way in paying off debt.
+This cash could be used to pay off debt.
 Maybe it could be used for a trip that seemed financially unattainable before, or even just a night out to celebrate your new found freedom.